logzio/logzio-azure-serverless/README.md

 * Logs streaming from your Azure services to the insights-operational-logs event hub ([instructions](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitor-stream-monitoring-data-event-hubs)).

-You'll need the region—so keep this information handy!

 ## Setting log shipping from Azure

 ### 1. Deploy a custom template